Pithikos/rest-framework-roles/README.md

   - Protects you from accidentally exposing an endpoint on **view redirections**.
   - Generic & flexible.
 You decide the where and how of your access logic and storage.

-There's a [ton of similar frameworks](https://www.django-rest-framework.org/api-guide/permissions/#third-party-packages) out there, but unfortunately it seems many are suited for people with an IQ of 141 or a PhD to comprehend.
-So here's one that hopefully will be easy as a cake to use while not sacrificing security.
+There's a [ton of similar frameworks](https://www.django-rest-framework.org/api-guide/permissions/#third-party-packages) out there requiring you an IQ of 141 or a PhD to comprehend.
+Hopefully this will keep you productive and safe.

 Installation